 - Tinker Bell sighting.
 Inside the Tinker Bell’s Treasures store, you will see the patterns of light as Tinker Bell flits around.
 Every few minutes, however, she takes a short break from her flight.
 Ever wonder where she goes?
 Take a peek inside the keyhole of the cabinet located beside one of the doors to find out.

-3) The Sword in the Stone.
-Just outside Cinderella’s Golden Carousel lies the famous Excalibur sword, firmly encased in the trademark stone.
-Go ahead and try to pull it out, you will be unsuccessful.
-However, several times throughout the day Merlin makes an appearance, assisting a child to pull the Sword free.
-The show is short and quite good, so catch it if you can.
+- The Sword in the Stone.
+Just outside the Carousel lies the famous Excalibur sword, firmly encased in the trademark stone.
+Go ahead and try to pull it out, you might be a once and future king.

-10) Flag Retreat.
+- Flag Retreat.
 Veterans are invited to participate in the Flag Retreat, taking place daily at 5 pm in Town Square.
-The ceremony is meaningful and enjoyable, and often draws a large crowd.
-If you are a veteran wishing to participate, check in with Guest Relations (located in City Hall) early in the day.
+The ceremony is meaningful and enjoyable and often draws a large crowd.
+If you are a veteran wishing to participate, check-in with Guest Relations (located in City Hall) early in the day.